 Is there a dress code?

-Are there any accommodations for the deaf and hearing impaired?
+Are there any accommodations for the deaf or hearing impaired?

 Yes!
 We provide a hearing device those who are hearing impaired.
 See our greeters in the lobby who are trained to get you ready to hear the word.

 Will I have to say anything, sign anything, or be singled out in any way?